052223-java-angular/Justin-P1-frontend/README.md

 - Modify my list
 - Leave reviews and ratings for games.
 - View my profile containing my lists and ratings.
-- View other's lists
+- View other user's list.
 - View popular games based on popularity.

 ## Stretch Goals

-- Be to chat with other's
+- Be to able to chat with other users based on games played.
-- Create a prefences feature based on games within list and similar genere within that list.
+- Create a prefence game feature based on games within user's list.
+- Implement an Admin Role that can delete accounts and add/modify current game choices.

 ## Tech Stacks

 - **Java**: The main programming language used for building the application.
 - **PostgreSQL**: Used as the database to store user, product, and order data.
-- **Maven or Gradle**: Used for managing project dependencies.
+- **Maven**: Used for managing project dependencies.
 - **JUnit**: A testing framework for Java applications, used to ensure our code works as expected.
 - **Log4j**: A logging utility for debugging purposes.
 - **JDBC (Java Database Connectivity)**: An API for connecting and executing queries on the database.